Updated on 29/04/2022

 Sometimes the change would find resistance from people who doubt the extent of benefits that this technology will provide.
-You must take the stakeholders into confidence with your data analytics strategy and the need for a shift in processes.
+You must take the stakeholders into confidence with your big data analytics strategy and the need for a shift in processes.
 Otherwise, they might end up not adopting this.
 Understand the concerns, if any, raised by all stakeholder groups and identify their current challenges and their expectations from the tool.

 Show them the value and benefits.
 You would find that getting a top-level executive actively sponsoring the project helps greatly.

 When the communication comes from the top, it will ensure that users mandatorily incorporate this into their active work-flows.
 It will ensure that it is taken as a priority across the organization and speed up the adoption.
-Have a team of technology experts and business experts to formulate the strategy for data management, analytics, and governance.
+Have a team of technology experts and business experts formulate the business analytics strategy for data management, analytics, and governance.

 Ensure that people in different departments are collaborating and important information is not locked away in organization silos.
 Departments must be readily sharing information in order for your analytics efforts to get wings and fly.

 The process must define which data sets to collect, manage, and build governance around.
-A center of excellence can be set up in-house that establishes and inculcates best analytics practices.
+A centre of excellence can be set up in-house that establishes and inculcates best analytics practices.
 It can function as a forum for team members to share ideas and techniques.